 Kohl’s, Baptist Health Paducah partner again on health program

-The Baptist Health Foundation Paducah has received an $18,605 grant from Kohl’s Department Store to continue programs to promote good health at four middle schools in Paducah and McCracken County.
+Baptist Health Foundation Paducah has received a $24,638 grant from Kohl’s Department Store for its third year of promoting good health at four middle schools in Paducah and McCracken County.

 The events follow a carnival theme with nine health-related activity booths operated by hospital volunteers.
 Students are encouraged to try new foods at the “Food Fear Factor” booth and exercise while dancing at the “Show Me Your Moves” booth.
 To encourage the students to adopt more healthy lifestyles, each receives a free pedometer and instructions on how to measure steps.

-Based in Menomonee Falls, Wis., Kohl’s (NYSE: KSS) is a family-focused, value-oriented specialty department store offering moderately priced, exclusive and national brand apparel, shoes, accessories, beauty and home products in an exciting shopping environment.
-With a commitment to environmental leadership, Kohl’s operates 1,155 stores in 49 states.
-In support of the communities it serves, Kohl’s has raised more than $231 million for children’s initiatives nationwide through its Kohl’s Cares® cause merchandise program, which operates under Kohl's Cares, LLC, a wholly-owned subsidiary of Kohl's Department Stores, Inc. For a list of store locations and information, or for the added convenience of shopping online, visit www.Kohls.com, join the discussion on Facebook (http://www.facebook.com/kohls) or Twitter (http://twitter.com/Kohls) or get inspired on Pinterest (http://pinterest.com/kohls/) and Instagram (http://instagram.com/kohls).
+Kohl’s (NYSE: KSS) is a leading specialty department store with 1,160 stores in 49 states.
+With a commitment to inspiring and empowering families to lead fulfilled lives, the company offers amazing national and exclusive brands, incredible savings and inspiring shopping experiences in-store, online at Kohls.com and via mobile devices.
+Committed to our communities, Kohl’s has raised more than $257 million for children’s initiatives nationwide through its Kohl’s Cares® cause merchandise program, which operates under Kohl's Cares, LLC, a wholly-owned subsidiary of Kohl's Department Stores, Inc. For additional information about Kohl’s philanthropic and environmental initiatives, visit www.Kohls.com/Cares.
+For a list of store locations and information, or for the added convenience of shopping online, visit www.Kohls.com.

 Baptist Health Paducah is a regional medical and referral center, serving about 200,000 patients a year from four states.
 With more than 1,700 employees and 260 physicians, it offers a full range of services, including cardiac and cancer care, diagnostic imaging, women’s and children’s services, surgery, emergency treatment, rehabilitation and more.
 It has the region’s first heart center and accredited chest pain center, as well as the only certified stroke center and Neonatal Intensive Care Unit.
 It opened in 1953 as Western Baptist Hospital and changed its name in early 2013, along with other facilities in Baptist Health, one of the largest not-for-profit healthcare systems in Kentucky.
 For information, see BaptistHealthPaducah.com .